Gay Madrid Guide: The Essential Guide To Gay Travel In Madrid Spain 2019

 Had enough of gay cruising in Madrid – either in the bars or elsewhere?

-For those who want a bit more guaranteed action, there is eight steamy gay sauna in Madrid that shouldn’t leave you disappointed (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, there is eight steamy gay sauna in Madrid that shouldn’t leave you disappointed (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 If you want to explore your kinky side without a humid sauna, there is also the gay Madrid cruise club scene which is as sensually self-indulgent as you will find anywhere on Earth.

 Does this division hurt our community and allow for discrimination, sure, but if you want to actually have fun then you need to follow their rulebook.